esphome/esphome-docs/components/sensor/xiaomi_hhccjcy01.rst

 Setting Up Devices
 ------------------

-Before you can even scan for the MiFlora sensor, you need to activate it using the Flower Care app.
+Before you can even scan for the sensor, you need to activate it using the Flower Care app.
 Set it up there and you'll be able to discover it.

-To set up Xiaomi MiFlora devices you first need to find their MAC Address so that ESPHome can identify them.
-So first, create a simple configuration without any ``xiaomi_miflora`` entries like so:
+To set up Xiaomi HHCCJCY01 devices you first need to find their MAC Address so that ESPHome can identify them.
+So first, create a simple configuration without any ``xiaomi_hhccjcy01`` entries like so:

 .. code-block:: yaml

     esp32_ble_tracker:

-After uploading the ESP32 will immediately try to scan for BLE devices such as the Xiaomi MiFlora.
+After uploading the ESP32 will immediately try to scan for BLE devices such as the Xiaomi HHCCJCY01.
 When it detects these sensors, it will automatically parse the BLE message print a message like this one:

 .. code::

-    Xiaomi MiFlora 94:2B:FF:5C:91:61 Got temperature=23.4°C
+    Got Xiaomi HHCCJCY01 94:2B:FF:5C:91:61 Got temperature=23.4°C

 Note that it can sometimes take some time for the first BLE broadcast to be received.

-Then just copy the address (``94:2B:FF:5C:91:61``) into a new ``sensor.xiaomi_miflora`` platform entry like in the configuration example at the top.
+Then just copy the address (``94:2B:FF:5C:91:61``) into a new ``sensor.xiaomi_hhccjcy01`` platform entry like in the configuration example at the top.

 .. note::